dariol83/reatmetric/README.md

 ### Serial Driver

-The serial deriver allows serial communication to provide ReatMetric data (parameters and messages) via the serial port.
+The serial driver allows serial communication to provide ReatMetric data (parameters and messages) via the serial port.
 The driver was developed to interface an Atari Portfolio (https://en.wikipedia.org/wiki/Atari_Portfolio) for parameter/messages visualisation.
 Even if it is pretty useless in practice, the main objectives to write such driver were to learn how to handle USB ports using Java, and to demonstrate that it is still possible to have something that works and it is optimised to